 - Then I drew the inside of the glasses freehand.
 I also made the scar slightly bigger.

 - Originally I'd planned to paint the glasses with black paint but decided it would be a whole lot easier to use a black Sharpie instead (and I was right...so much easier!)

 - Once you have the frames, use the Sharpie to draw the eyes.
-Then you can add a touch of white paint to each eye for a fun sparkle.
+Then you can add a dot of white paint to each eye (you just need a little bit) for a fun sparkle.

-- Take the pencil and draw vertical stripes along the bottom.
+- Take the pencil and draw vertical stripes along the bottom of the pumpkin.
 Paint the stripes and let dry.

 - Now you're ready to display your cute Harry Potter pumpkin!

 I've linked to the pumpkin on Amazon to make it easy for you to find but you can get them for $1 at Dollar Tree.

 This is going to look so cute with our other pumpkins on the front porch.
 If you’re putting yours on display, just be sure to keep it out of the elements.

 Want to try carving your own pumpkin design instead?
 Grab a pumpkin carving kit and these Harry Potter stencils.
 You can find free pumpkin carving stencils here, including a few Hermione pumpkin templates.